Flowers Foods Inc (FLO)

 Long-term

-The fixed asset turnover ratio for Flowers Foods Inc has been relatively stable over the past few years, ranging between 5.20 and 6.27.
-This indicates that the company is generating between $5.20 and $6.27 in sales for every dollar invested in fixed assets.
-A higher fixed asset turnover ratio generally implies that the company is efficiently utilizing its fixed assets to generate revenue.
+Flowers Foods Inc's fixed asset turnover ratio has shown fluctuations over the analyzed periods, ranging from a low of 3.72 to a high of 6.05.
+This ratio indicates the company's efficiency in generating sales from its investments in fixed assets.
+A higher fixed asset turnover ratio is generally preferred as it suggests that the company is utilizing its fixed assets more effectively to generate revenue.